poissonconsulting/batchr/README.md

 write.csv(data.frame(x = 3), file.path(path, "file2.csv"))
 ```

-### Set Up
+### Configuration

-The first task is for the user to setup a project by specify the files
+The first task is for the user to configure a directory by specify the
-to process and the function to process them with.
+files to process and the function to process them with.

 ``` r
 library(batchr)